Tiger Woods in surgery with 'multiple leg injuries' after rollover car accident near LA, agent says - KESQ

 Tiger Woods in surgery with ‘multiple leg injuries’ after rollover car accident near LA, agent says

-Golf legend Tiger Woods was hospitalized Tuesday morning after a serious one-car rollover accident in Los Angeles County that required the “Jaws of Life,” according to the LA County Sheriff’s Department.
+Golf legend Tiger Woods was in serious condition when he was taken to a hospital Tuesday morning following a one-vehicle rollover car crash in Rancho Palos Verdes, according to a tweet from the Los Angeles County Fire Department.

+“One, adult male was assisted out of the vehicle & transported to a local area hospital in serious condition,” the tweet says.

-Woods, 45, suffered moderate to critical injuries after being pulled from his car, according to Los Angeles County spokesperson Henry Narvez.
+Woods, 45, suffered moderate to critical injuries after emergency responders pulled him from his vehicle, according to Los Angeles County spokesperson Henry Narvez.
+A tweet from the department earlier said rescuers used the Jaws of Life to get him out of the vehicle.

 Woods was taken to Harbor-UCLA Medical Center.
-CNN has reached out to the hospital for comment.
+CNN has reached out to the hospital for his condition.

 The sheriff’s department said Woods was the only occupant of the car that crashed in Rancho Palos Verdes.